RedHatInsights/simple-kc-client/README.md

 Simple KC Client
 ================

-Simple KC client is used in the Clowder operator and the crc caddy side car.
+Simple KC client is used in the Clowder operator, mocktitlements and mbop.

 Please see the table below for compatibility

 | SKC Version | Keycloak supported version |